 Some workers will always be employees.

 If you have an apprentice, trainee, labourer or trade assistant on your books they will always be paid as an employee.
-This means you, as the employer, are responsible for paying tax, covering their insurances and making super contributions.
-They can be employed full time, part-time or through school-based employment, and are usually working toward a qualification.
+This means you, as the employer, are responsible for paying taxes, covering their insurance and making super contributions.
+They can be employed full-time, part-time or through school-based employment and usually work toward a qualification.

 Companies, trusts and partnerships are always contractors.